-Tonight Lamb and collaborator Rebecca Lane (quarter-tone bass flute) perform Prisma Interius IV with special guest Olivia Block.
-The piece is the fourth in a series of nine works constructed around the Secondary Rainbow Synthesizer, an instrument that spectrally filters live sound picked up by microphones outside.
+Tonight she and collaborator Rebecca Lane (quarter-tone bass flute) perform Prisma Interius IV with special guest Olivia Block.
+The piece is one of a nine-part series constructed around the “secondary rainbow synthesizer,” an instrument Lamb developed with Bryan Eubanks that spectrally filters live sound picked up by microphones outside.

-“The intent is to extend the harmonic space and shapes occurring in the musical piece (defined by the acoustic instrumentalists in the room) to discover the edges of our listening perceptions, by pulling an infinite thread to it,” Lamb writes.
+“The intent is to extend the harmonic space and shapes occurring in the music—defined by the acoustic instrumentalists in the room—to discover the edges of our listening perceptions, by pulling an infinite thread to it,” Lamb writes.

 Cat’s Chicago debut; Rebecca’s first U.S. performance.